Robert-J-H/SharedComputer/readme.md

 You can now make sure that the screen reader restarts with a minimal or absolute system volume level.
 The units are the same as in the task bar for the speakers icon.

-## Use Shared Computers settings Dialog##
+## Shared Computers settings Dialog##

 Note: You can assign a gesture to open this dialog from NVDA's menu, Preferences submenu, Input gestures dialog, Configuration category.

 On first time installation, it will be opened automatically.

-This dialog, found in NVDA's menu, under the Preferences submenu, provides the following options:
+It has three controls and you can press F1 in any of them to display the help associated with it.

+This dialog can be found in the NVDA menu under preferences, "Shared Computer".

+The following options are available:

 ### NumLock Settings<span>
 #### "Activate NumLock:"